emazlumyan/gene-expression-data-analysis-project/README.md

 **Project Context**

-The Gene Expression Data Analysis project was part of the curriculum of the course MCDB 172 (Biological Dynamics) at UC Santa Barbara.
+The Gene Expression Data Analysis group project was part of the curriculum of the course MCDB 172 (Biological Dynamics) at UC Santa Barbara.
 The project tasked students with selecting a published scientific research article and performing data analysis techniques on article data to extract useful scientific information.

 **Project Overview**